Kids playing in a trampoline fort.

 Anyone with a trampoline in their backyard can make an amazing DIY trampoline fort; all it takes is a little creativity!
 You can make it as simple or complex as you’d like, with some people even using a portable extension board to set up an electricity connection.

-If you have an old trampoline, begin by making sure there are spring pads and a safety net in place to protect your children from getting hurt from a fall as they jump and play.
+If you have an old trampoline, make sure there are spring pads and a safety net in place to protect your children from injury in case of a fall while they jump and play.

 How To Use A Trampoline Fort